Assessment of averaged 1D models for column adsorption with 3D computational experiments: Acknowledgments

 \section{Acknowledgments}

-This work is funded by the research project TED2021-131455A-I00 of the Agencia Estatal de Investigación (Spain).
-M. Aguareles acknowledges the support of the “consolidated research group” (Ref.
+This publication is part of the research project TED2021-131455A-I00 of the Agencia Estatal de Investigación (Spain), funding both authors.
+This publication is also part of the research projects PID2023-146332OB-C22 (funding M. Aguareles) and PID2023-146332OB-C21 (funding F. Font) financed by the Spanish \emph{Agencia Estatal de Investigación} of \emph{Ministerio de Ciencia, Innovaci\'on y Universidades}.
+Also, M. Aguareles gratefully acknowledges the support of the “consolidated research group” (Ref.
 2021-SGR-01352) of the Catalan Ministry of Research and Universities.
 F. Font gratefully acknowledges the SRG programme (Ref.
 2021-SGR-01045) and the Serra-Hunter Programme of the Generalitat de Catalunya.